Skip to main content

 Due to the toxicity of fentanyl and the synthetic derivatives of fentanyl, detoxification is mandatory before treatment can begin.
 An assessment is the initial step upon intake to determine the personal factors of the habit.
 A healthcare provider must evaluate the patient’s condition and obtain a health history.
 Medically monitored detox is the safest form of detoxification.

 Pharmaceutical intervention is also known as medication-assisted treatment (MAT).
 Medication management allows for using other drugs to ease withdrawal symptoms for the patient’s comfort.
 A professional healthcare provider prescribes medications, and the medical team monitors the medication’s effectiveness.
-Treatment can begin once the detox is done.
+Treatment can begin once the detox is done to move closer to sober living.

 Find A Safe Detox Program for Fentanyl Abuse in Tennessee